Ismaillduman/BasicJavascript/README.md

 ## `Differences between the variables`
 1.	we can not redeclare with led keyword but that’s possible with var keyword
-2. But we can reassigned with let.
+2. But we can be reassigned with let.
 Exmp: let c= “Ismail” c= 12
-3. You can not reassigned const variable.
+3. You cannot reassign const variable.
 That can be understandable from the name constant
-4. When I want to not change a variable so that I have to create const variable.
-But I want to reassigned later, I have to create let variables.
+4. When I want to not change a variable so that I must create const variable.
+But I want to be reassigned later, I have to create let variables.
 But I want to both reassign and redeclare var variables